PeterJochem/Chrono_ML/progress/week1/README.md

 # This Week
-I generated a dataset with Chrono and used Keras and Tensorflow to create a neural network.
+I used Keras and Tensorflow to train a neural network on the Chrono dataset.

 # Results
 Below, on the right is the original data from the Chrono simulation.
 On the left is the learned neural network mapping.